Caring for the Land

 Stewardship is hands-on work.
 Our dedicated volunteer team — the Stew Crew — plays a critical role in restoring and caring for protected lands.

-Whether you are removing invasive species, collecting seeds, or maintaining trails, you are making a direct, visible impact on the landscape.
+Whether you are removing invasive species, collecting seeds, monitoring nest boxes, or maintaining trails, you are making a direct, visible impact on the landscape.

 What to expect